Academic Credentials

 • Tamil

-Prior to joining Exponent, Dr. Abraham earned her Ph.D. in Biomedical Engineering from a joint program at Rutgers University and the New Jersey Institute of Technology.
-During the course of her Ph.D. she worked with orthopaedic surgeons, business development teams, and engineers to develop new regenerative medicine technologies.
-Her research included the use of in vivo and in vitro models to assess the safety and efficacy of orthobiologic adjuncts, biomaterials, and pharmaceuticals.
+Dr. Abraham has a Doctor of Philosophy (Ph.D.) in Biomedical Engineering from a joint program between the New Jersey Institute of Technology and Rutgers University.
+Her research was focused on orthopaedics, orthobiologics, biomaterials, and translational research.
+During the course of her Ph.D. she collaborated with orthopaedic surgeons, industry teams, and engineers to develop and study new regenerative medicine technologies.
+The research included the use of in vivo and in vitro models to assess the safety and efficacy of orthobiologic adjuncts, biomaterials, and pharmaceuticals in bone regeneration.